Captured: Documenting IncarcerationPast, Film, Talk Fri 4 Nov – Sat 5 Nov

 5.45pm Screening of A Kind of Sisterhood followed by Q&A session with directors Michele Devlin and Claire Hackett.

-7.45pm Launch of Professor Azrini Wahidin book Ex-Combatants, Gender and Peace in Northern Ireland: Women, Political Protest and the Prison Experience (Palgrave, 2016)
+7.45pm Book Launch of Professor Azrini Wahidin’s Ex-Combatants, Gender and Peace in Northern Ireland – Women, Political Protest and the Prison Experience (Palgrave, 2016).
+Drinks reception hosted by the School of Social Sciences, Nottingham Trent University and Palgrave Macmillan.

 10am Screening of Sur les Toits followed by Q&A session with director Nicolas Drolc.